rodrigoalvesvieira/old-blog/_posts/2012-05-14-caching-javascript-loops.md

 {% endhighlight %}

 The problem with the approach in the algorithm above is that JavaScript will keep querying the <span class="small_code">modelListings</span> length while it is greater than <span class="small_code">i</span>.
-We can prevent that from happening by querying the <span class="small_code">modelListings</span> length only once and storing it in a variable, which would then serve the running loop:
+We can prevent that from happening by querying the <span class="small_code">modelListings</span> length only once and storing it in a variable so that this one variable would be queried by the running loop:

 {% highlight js %}